AaronDovTurkel/the-poem-pocket-client/README.md

 <p align="center"><img width=20% height=20% src=public/img_store/mdb_logo.png></p>

-<p align="center">Welcome to <a href="https://mighty-fortress-82471.herokuapp.com/dashboard">"The Poetry Pocket"</a>,This is a place for different communities to come togther and share ideas by creating a cohesive poem.</p>
+<p align="center">Welcome to <a href="https://mighty-fortress-82471.herokuapp.com/dashboard">"The Poetry Pocket"</a>, a place for different communities to come togther and share ideas by creating a cohesive poem.</p>

-<p>Every day a new poem title with an opening stanza will be posted.
+<p align="center">Every day a new poem title with an opening stanza will be posted.
 On a first-come-first-serve basis, anyone who wishes will have a chance to contribute a stanza to the public poem.
 The poem will close at midnight and be published to the public viewing board!</p>

 ## Usage

-AYou can create an account and/or login if you are already a user.
+You can create an account and/or login if you are already a user.
 The profile image on the top right is your site guide.
 If you click on it a list of different pages will be display.
 In the current beta version you can:
      * view old poems in "My Poem Pocket"
      * view the current poem of the day and add your own stanza from the "Dashboard"
      * you can "Log Out"